ricardodalarme/action-autotag/README.md

 1. `version`

-    Explicitly set the version instead of automatically detecting from `package.json`.
+    Explicitly set the version instead of automatically detecting from `pubspec.yaml`.
-    Useful for non-JavaScript projects where version may be output by a previous action.
+    Useful for non-Flutter projects where version may be output by a previous action.

     ```yaml
     - uses: Klemensas/action-autotag@stable